 Beyond optimizing the configuration and amount of space, another concern for many workplace managers is how to create an employee-centric environment.
 In order to make the office an attractive destination and overcome any residual concerns over workplace safety, new features to enhance the employee experience will shape the office.

 One approach taken by many companies has been to deploy workplace apps that allow building users to make reservations, find colleagues, book services, request cleaning and maintenance, and visualize indoor air quality metrics for their space.
 By sharing information and streamlining processes, these apps make the workplace experience more pleasant and productive.
 They can also give employees a greater sense of control as they transition back to the office.
-With the growth of the hybrid office, these existing solutions will no doubt be augmented by new features to better connect remote and in-office employees.
+With the growth of the hybrid office, these existing workplace technology solutions will no doubt be augmented by new features to better connect remote and in-office employees.

-Why invest in workplace technologies now?
+Why invest in hybrid workplace technology now?

-Investing in technology for the physical office at a time when we expect to see fewer people in the workplace may seem counterintuitive.
-Why spend money monitoring a space that only half of your employees will use?
+Investing in workplace technology for the physical office at a time when we expect to see fewer people in the workplace may seem counterintuitive.
+Why spend money on workplace technology to monitor a space that only half of your employees will use?
 But for space managers who want to know just how much of their lease they can give up or repurpose and how best to reconfigure their space, data will be essential.
-Likewise, for companies to embrace flexibility and employee experience, technologies that streamline reservations, promote wellbeing, and help workers manage the complexities of the hybrid office can spell the difference between a smooth return to work and chaos.
+Likewise, for companies to embrace flexibility and employee experience, technologies that streamline reservations, promote well-being, and help workers manage the complexities of the hybrid office can spell the difference between a smooth return to work and chaos.
 While it may be tempting to follow the trends of what a “typical” return to the office might look like, we believe that basing decisions on your own utilization data will be key to success.
 Just as working from home has affected different business operations and demographic groups differently3, the return to the office experience will be unique to each company.

 Introducing a new blog series